2acoin/2acoin-docs/Frequently-Asked-Questions.md

      ```

-  Your wallet address is the address starting with `TRTL`, not your wallet filename.
+  Your wallet address is the address starting with `guns`, not your wallet filename.
   This error can also occur if the pool is having issues - try another pool and see if the error continues.

 Some users have experienced issues with their firewall or antivirus as well however, so perhaps try disabling these if you are experiencing this issue.

 #### Q: Can I lower the 2% fee taken by XMR-Stak?

-A: This is possible, however please note that these developers are independent from the TurtleCoin project and are doing some great work, so I would suggest leaving it as is.
+A: This is possible, however please note that these developers are independent from the 2ACoin project and are doing some great work, so I would suggest leaving it as is.
   If you do wish to change/remove the dev fee, you will have to compile XMR-Stak yourself, they have instructions to do this on their [GitHub](https://github.com/fireice-uk/xmr-stak/blob/master/doc/compile.md), or you can check out the [Linux guide](XMR-Stak-Linux-Guide#ubuntu-16-04)
   Once you have downloaded the code, you need to change the file `donate-level.hpp` in the `xmr-stak/xmr-stak/` folder.